nhanly/video-content-platform/backend/README.md

 This is the backend for the video streaming application.
 It is built using NestJS and TypeScript.

-Due to time constrains ( within 2 days ), some major features like ( upload, search,.. ) have not yet been completed and worked properly.
+Due to time constrains ( within 2 days ), some major features like ( authentication, upload, search,.. ) have not yet been completed and worked properly.
 Better error handling and validation are also needed.

 ## Documentation